Convert Your MS Access Database to a Web Application

 Representative Access database applications we have delivered—production-grade forms, reports, and workflows.
 Use the arrows to browse projects; click a screenshot to open it in fullscreen with prev/next images.

-Our conversion process
+Our Access to web application conversion process

 01

-Discovery & scoping
+Phase 1 — Discovery & scoping

 02

-Design the SQL model, migrate data with checks, and expose secure APIs for the web client.
+We normalize your Access tables into SQL Server, migrate all data with referential integrity checks, and expose secure API endpoints for the web application to consume.

 03

-Web UI build
+Phase 3 — Web UI build

 04